Jacky Ickx

+Noted for his skill in wet conditions and on challenging tracks such as the Nürburgring, Ickx is described as one of the most versatile racing drivers of all time due to his success across a wide range of categories.

 Early life and career

-Jacques Bernard Edmon Martin Henri Ickx was born on 1 January 1945 in Brussels, Ickx was introduced to motorsports when he was taken by his father, motoring journalist Jacques Ickx, to races which he covered.
+Jacques Bernard Edmon Martin Henri Ickx was born on 1 January 1945 in Brussels.
+He was introduced to motorsports when he was taken by his father, motoring journalist Jacques Ickx, to races which he covered.
 Despite this family background, Ickx had limited interest in the sport until his father bought him a 50 cc Zündapp motorcycle.

-He began to compete in road racing and motorcycle trials.
+Ickx began to compete in road racing and motorcycle trials.
 He won the 50 cc class at the 1962 Mettet Grand Prix road race, then demonstrated impressive talent when he defeated future motocross world champion Roger De Coster in the 1963 Belgian 50 cc trials national championship.
 Soon afterwards, Ickx won 8 of 13 races at the first season and the European 50 cc trials title.

-He took another two titles before he moved to racing a Lotus Cortina in touring car racing, taking his national saloon car championship in 1965, as well as winning the Spa 24 Hours race in 1966 driving a BMW 2000TI.
+Ickx took another two titles before he moved to racing a Lotus Cortina in touring car racing, taking his national saloon car championship in 1965, as well as winning the Spa 24 Hours race in 1966 driving a BMW 2000TI.
 He also competed in sports car races where he had already significant experience from taking part in the 1000 km races at the Nürburgring.

 Formula One career

 Debut and early career (1966–1967)

 Ickx entered his first Grand Prix at the Nürburgring in 1966, driving a Matra MS5-Cosworth one-litre Formula Two (F2) car, entered by Ken Tyrrell.
 However, a first lap collision with John Taylor at Flugplatz caused both cars to retire and Taylor later died as a result of burns received in the accident, after his car caught fire.
 In 1967, Ickx again drove at the Nurburgring, with an F2 Matra MS7-Cosworth 1.6-litre, also entered by Tyrrell.
 Despite the greater power of the Formula One cars, only two drivers qualified with a faster time than Ickx: Denny Hulme and Jim Clark.
 As Ickx was racing in the separate F2 class, he started the race behind all of the Formula One cars, but within four laps of the 28 km circuit he was up to fifth place, having overtaken 12 Formula One cars.
 He was forced to retire after 12 laps with a broken front suspension, but set the fastest lap of the F2 runners.

-At Monza in 1967, he made his Formula One debut in a Cooper T81B-Maserati, finishing sixth, despite suffering a puncture on the last lap.
+At Monza in 1967, Ickx made his Formula One debut in a Cooper T81B-Maserati, finishing sixth, despite suffering a puncture on the last lap.
 He also drove for Cooper in the United States Grand Prix at Watkins Glen but retired on lap 45 with overheating.